JeffDeCola/jeffCoin/README.md

 ### NEW NODE

 Then all other nodes, you do something like this to hook up to the network.
-You need the ip of a network node.
+You need the ip of a network node,

 ```bash
 go run jeffCoin.go \